On this page, you find information about:

 Lights

 To equip the signal with lights, I have used 3mm LEDs in different colours.
 The wires are very thin, black copper wires used for model scale train layouts.
-The wires are led from the top of the signal through a pipe on the backside of the signal post.
 To prevent the LEDs from burning off and to save electrical power, you can add some resistors to limit the current through the LED.
 At a voltage of 3,3V, 120 Ohm should usually be a good value.
 Red LEDs usually require larger resistors than others.
 In question read the data sheet of your LEDs.

 Automation